Douglas Kellner: Political writing

 Kellner's writing style has been the subject of criticism in the scholarly field, as many of his books are fiercely political.
 A Publishers Weekly review of Grand Theft 2000: Media Spectacle and a Stolen Election was positive, though it concluded that the book's result is "somewhat formless and unfocused."
 Although the review praised some aspects, notably Kellner's highlighting of some conservative ideological inconsistencies, it lamented that Kellner's "sporadic, underdeveloped discussion of Republicans projecting their own sins onto Democrats is particularly frustrating."

 Kellner received the 2008 American Educational Studies Association (AESA) Critics’ Choice Award for his book Guys and Guns Amok: Domestic Terrorism and School Shootings from the Oklahoma City Bombing to the Virginia Tech Massacre.
 The book argues that school shootings and other acts of mass violence embody a crisis of out-of-control gun culture and male rage, heightened by a glorification of hyper-masculinity and violence in the media.

 Kellner has written multiple works on the 2016 Presidential Election, strongly opposing Donald Trump.
 In his 2016 book American Nightmare Donald Trump, Media Spectacle, and Authoritarian Populism, Kellner applies his focus on media culture and literacy to the election of Donald Trump.
 Kellner built on this work in 2017, publishing American Horror Show: Election 2016 and the Ascent of Donald J. Trump, in which he criticizes the president, referring to him as "the Swamp King" and "Putin's Poodle."

 Kellner's idea of American neo-fascism describes the manipulative form of deception that many politicians would force upon their supporters for political and social unification.
 By using many forms of prejudices and biases, politicians, such as Trump and Richard Nixon, can deploy these types of habits in order to create unity and solidarity in a politically divided world.
 By exploiting international events to manipulate, these politicians can motivate and activate their political party in order to elevate themselves above racial and social minorities.
 This exploitation of power reveals the larger theme of hidden power and manipulation in American neo-fascism.

-Patriotism and media propaganda

-The U.S. employment of neo-Fascism shows its willingness to go beyond typical political and social strategies in order to maintain hegemonic power.
-Through powerful media outlets such as radio, television, and the internet, the United States unifies its power with strong political propaganda to wage war on information and intelligence.
-In times of great conflict and adversary, American broadcasting provided a misunderstanding of the historical context of international war and terrorism, which ultimately perpetuated the sense of power struggle in the US political atmosphere.
-Patriotism and media propaganda exist as powerful tools that will continue to influence power in the sense of politics and government support.